 There is no honey, no milk, no extravagance in Chinese tea.
 Nor is the focus ever placed on food the way it is in English fashion.
 A few wonderful snacks are available at MingCha, including a beautiful yellow gelée flavored with osmanthus flowers (which also make delicious tea).
 The idea behind the Chinese tradition of serving tea is to admire and appreciate the tea itself, to contemplate tea in its purest form while enjoying the communion with friends and family.

-It’s a delicious clash of tradition, this exotic juxtaposition of culture and history.
+It’s a delicious clash of tradition, a fortuitous collision of cultures and histories.
 And it’s what makes Hong Kong the most fascinating place in the world to drink tea.
 The British model is grand and excessive, an unapologetic excuse to celebrate life’s luxuries.
 Chinese tea, on the other hand, is stripped raw, never diluted with such princely luxuries as milk and sugar.
 It is contemplative and reverential.
 Two worlds so intricately entwined, yet so far apart—separated by tea for mere hours at a time.

 A version of this article originally appeared in Issue 16 of Mandarin Oriental’s Destination MO, Autumn 2011.
 For more travel inspiration and photos, I invite you to follow me and join the conversation on Facebook, Instagram and Twitter.